 - Sample-efficient learning.
-The residual policy's network is light-weight ($\sim 2\text{MB}$ trainable weights) and only requires a small amount of correction data to train (50~100 demonstrations). - Incorporating new sensor modality.
+The residual policy's network is light-weight ( $\sim$ 2MB trainable weights) and only requires a small amount of correction data to train (50~100 demonstrations). - Incorporating new sensor modality.
 Compared to retraining and finetuning methods that are limited to the base policy's network architecture, residual policy can incorporate new sensor modality.
-This allows taking any position-based pretrained policy and turning it force-aware simply by collecting a small amount of correction data with force modality.

-- High-frequency inference.
+This allows taking any position-based pretrained policy and turning it force-aware simply by collecting a small amount of correction data with force modality. - High-frequency inference.
 The light-weight residual policy runs at a higher frequency than the base policy, incorporating high-frequency force feedback and enabling reactive corrective behaviors.
-This reactivity is particularly important for error correction during contact events.
+This reactivity is particular important for error correction during contact events.

 Training strategy.
-In prior work, a residual policy is trained either in simulation with RL Ankile et al. (2024); Yuan et al. (2024) to give it sufficient coverage of the state distribution, or in the real world with pre-collected behavior cloning data Luo et al. (2024).
+In prior work, a residual policy is trained either in simulation with RL [2, 51] to give it sufficient coverage of the state distribution, or in the real world with pre-collected behavior cloning data [31].
 In this work, we train the Compliant Residual Policy completely on the small amount of new real-world correction data with the following strategies:

 - Ensure sufficient coverage of in-distribution data.
 Human correction tends to be frequent around a few key moments of the task.
 A residual trained on correction data alone can extrapolate badly around states where no correction is provided.
 To help the residual policy understand when not to provide corrections, we: (1) include the no correction data for training but label it as zero residual actions; (2) collect a few trajectories where the demonstrator always holds the handle and marks the whole trajectory as correction even when the correction is small or zero.
 Details are in § A.3. - Prioritize correction data over no-correction (zero residual action) data.
-Similar to Liu et al. (2022), we alter the data sample frequency during training based on whether they have human correction or not.
+Similar to [29], we alter the data sample frequency during training based on whether they have human correction or not.
 Specifically, since the moment of correction start indicates where the current policy performs badly followed by immediate action to fix it, we sample data more frequently for a short period immediately after correction starts.
 Our real-world ablations (§ 4.5) demonstrate that our training strategies improve the quality of the residual policy and the overall success rate.